Australia Facts and Travel Guide

 Courtesy of Tourism Australia

-"BUT - that’s not all - YOU will soon be able to get
+"BUT - that’s not all - YOU can now also get

 involved on this website".